By Lori B. Painter, Lawyer at Metzger Wickersham

 This disorder is included in the SSA’s Blue Book of qualifying conditions under Section 12.10, Mental Disorders.

-To qualify for SSI any individual over the age of 18 must be able to prove that they are unable to work a simple unskilled job, have a limited income, and they must submit medical documentation of their diagnosis showing all of the following:
+To get SSI for autism if you are over 18 years old you must prove that you are unable to work a simple unskilled job, have a limited income, and must submit medical documentation of their diagnosis showing all of the following:

 - difficulties in social interaction